Illustration by Justin Kamerer

 A weekly drop-in practice space open to all, at any level of meditation or dharma experience and practice.
 Led by Singhashri and Balajit.

-Buddha: The body of dignity
+Sangha: The body of belonging

 Upcoming Courses